wein.plus

 Dalkau

-The white grape variety (also called Beutelrebe) possibly originates from the Caucasus.
-It was allegedly introduced to Germany from Caucasus in 1945 by the owner of the Görz winery in Bad Kreuznach (Rhineland-Palatinate).
-It spread to the Nahe region under the name Beutelrebe.
-The variety was then selected by the breeder Georg Dalkowsky and approved under its present name in 1982.
-For a long time, the parentage was disputed; Riesling x Grüner Veltliner or mutation of Riesling were assumed, among others.
-According to DNA analyses carried out in 2012, however, it is a cross between Madeleine Angevine x Riesling.
+The white grape variety (also known as Beutelrebe) possibly originates from the Caucasus.
+It was allegedly introduced to Germany in 1945 by the owner of the Görz winery in Bad Kreuznach (Rhineland-Palatinate) from the Caucasus.
+It spread under the name Beutelrebe in the Nahe region.
+The variety was then selected by the breeder Georg Dalkowsky and approved under the current name in 1982.
+For a long time, the parentage was disputed, with assumptions including Riesling x Grüner Veltliner or a mutation of Riesling.
+According to DNA analyses conducted in 2013, it is a cross between Madeleine Angevine x Riesling.
 The late-ripening vine is resistant to winter frost.
-It produces an acidic, riesling-like wine.
-The variety is grown in Germany in the Nahe and Rheinhessen growing regions. cultivated.
-However, no stock was recorded in 2016 (Kym Anderson).
+It produces an acidic, Riesling-like wine.
+The variety is cultivated in Germany in the Nahe and Rheinhessen regions.
+However, in 2016, no stock was reported (Kym Anderson).
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)

 Voices of our members